Peace negotiations in the Russo-Ukrainian war (2022–present): Beginning of Trump presidency

-Vance and Zelenskyy led a meeting of U.S. and Ukrainian delegations at the 61st Munich Security Conference, which ran from 14 to 16 February.
-Zelenskyy also met with several U.S. senators from both major U.S. political parties.
-Vance's speech the MSC reiterated a call for European leaders to contribute more to Ukraine's defense while the U.S. focuses on China.
-On 15 February, Trump's envoy Keith Kellogg said that European countries would not be directly involved in U.S. talks with Russia and Ukraine, though the next day U.S. Secretary of State Marco Rubio said that both Ukraine and Europe would be part of any "real negotiations" to end the war, and Trump's other envoy, Steve Witkoff, rejected concerns that Ukraine or Europe would be excluded from peace talks.
+Vance and Zelenskyy led a meeting of US and Ukrainian delegations at the 61st Munich Security Conference, which ran from 14 to 16 February.
+Zelenskyy also met with several US senators from both major US political parties.
+Vance's speech the MSC reiterated a call for European leaders to contribute more to Ukraine's defense while the US focuses on China.
+On 15 February, Trump's envoy Keith Kellogg said that European countries would not be directly involved in US talks with Russia and Ukraine, though the next day US secretary of state Marco Rubio said that both Ukraine and Europe would be part of any "real negotiations" to end the war, and Trump's other envoy, Steve Witkoff, rejected concerns that Ukraine or Europe would be excluded from peace talks.
 NATO secretary general Mark Rutte said that European countries needed to create their own plan if they wished to play a major role in a peace settlement, and Zelenskyy called for the creation of a unified European army to challenge Russia.